jitsedesmet/thesis/user-stories/stories.md

 ## Extracted stories (As an X, I want Y, so that Z, …)

-1. As a pod owner, I want to insert a picture that is **accessible by other pod** owners designed by me, so these people can access the pictures I took for them.
+1. As a pod owner, I want to insert a picture that is **accessible by other pod** owners decided by me, so these people can access the pictures I took for them.
 2. As a pod owner, I want to insert a picture that **no one else can see**, so that I can keep backups, but hide bad results.
 3. As a pod owner, I want to **transfer** pictures I have to someone else, so they now own that picture.\